What you do NOT need to do in Scrum!

 • Many problems: for a small team 50%, for a large team, 100% of your working time until the team reaches flow status

-• A Scrum master is a change agent and supports the organization to become more agile.
+• A Scrum master is a change agent and supports the organization to becoming more agile.

 I experimented with the Scrum master being part of the team, or Scrum master working for multiple teams.
 Experience has shown us that the full-time Scrum master is more effective.